ncatlab/nlab-content/pages/4/7/3/0/374/content.md

 Many notions of [[spaces]] used in [[mathematics]] have [[underlying topological spaces]], such as: [[manifolds]], [[schemes]], [[probability spaces]], etc.

 The concept of a topology, gradually refined over the latter half of the 19th century and the first two decades of the 20th, was developed to capture what it means abstractly for a mapping between sets of points to be "[[continuous function|continuous]]".
-Intuitively, the intuition behind *bending*, *twisting* or *crumpling* a continuous body applies to continuous mappings, because they preserve neighborhood relations (in a suitable sense), but *tearing*, for instance, does not.
+Intuitively, the idea of *bending*, *twisting* or *crumpling* a continuous body applies to continuous mappings, because they preserve neighborhood relations (in a suitable sense), but *tearing*, for instance, does not.

 For example, the surface of a [[torus]] or doughnut is topologically equivalent to the surface of a mug: the surface of the mug can be deformed _continuously_ into the surface of a torus.
 Abstractly speaking: the continuous [[cohesion]] among the collections of points of the two surfaces is the same.
 Similarly, a [[circle]] and a [[square]] are considered equivalent from the standpoint of their topologies.